 - In workplaces- working with employees and their families health educators, perform or coordinate employee counseling and education services, employee health risk appraisals, and health screenings, they create a strategic business plans, they design, promote and lead health programs addressing weight control/obesity, hypertension, nutrition, substance abuse prevention, physical fitness, stress management, and smoking cessation, they develop educational materials, assure company compliance with occupational health and safety regulations and provide community health resources for employees.

 The opportunities for health educators has exploded over the last few years.
-Unlike a decade ago where most health educators were employed in the public sector, today health education and behavior modification is entrenched in both the public and private sector (51 percent now work in healthcare and social assistance and 23 percent work in government).
+Unlike a decade ago where most health educators were employed in the public sector, today health education and health promotion are entrenched in both the public and private sector (51 percent now work in healthcare and social assistance and 23 percent work in government).
 In addition, health educators work in grant-making services and social advocacy organizations.

-In general job prospects for health educators are expected to be favorable, especially for those who have a graduate.
-Faster than average job growth is expected, from 2008-2018 there is projected to be an increase in employment for health educators with a 12,000 expected new jobs showing an increase of 18%.
+In general job prospects for health educators are expected to be favorable, especially for those who have a graduate degree.
+Faster than average job growth is expected and there is projected to be an increase in employment for health educators with a 12,000 expected new jobs showing an increase of 18%.

 These changes requires that health educators that have training in competencies versus specific content areas that follow the tradition government categorical funding structures.